25 Eylül 2008 Perşembe

 Under 'View' enable 'File Browser'.

-Start with opening individual music files or directories by dragging them into the left-hand pane.
 The tagger will read the metadata from each of the files and unless they have been tagged before, the files will be deposited into the "Unmatched files" folder.
 Files that have been tagged before and contain the MusicBrainz track identifier will be opened up as releases in the right-hand pane.

 Once the tagger finishes processing the files, press the "Cluster" button (white square with 'clusters' on them).
 This will cause the tagger to attempt to group the files into album clusters by examining the metadata read from the files and clustering files that appear to belong to the same album.
 Files that are not matched into album clusters will remain in the "Unmatched files" folder.
 In future the tagger will automatically cluster the files when it has finished reading the metadata from the files.